JonathanElejalde/youtube_downloader/README.md

 - Choose between downloading a video or a playlist
 - Add the link
 - Choose a download type.
-You could download the normal youtube vide, only the audio or both.
+You could download the normal youtube video, only the audio or both.
 - Choose a quality for the video
 - Hit the "Download" button
 - Wait